arangodb/docs/arangograph/private-endpoints.md

    {% hint 'info' %}
    Note that
    [Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-availability-zones){:target="_blank"}
-   are independently mapped for each AWS account, the physical location of a zone may differ from one account to another account.
+   are independently mapped for each AWS account.
+The physical location of a zone may differ from one account to another account.
 To coordinate Availability Zones across AWS accounts, you must use the [Availability Zone ID](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html){:target="_blank"}.